 Do remember to turn off, Telnet Client, after you are done seeing the animation, if you don’t need it anymore.

-Take a look at some of these interesting Telnet tricks.
+Now take a look at some of these interesting Telnet tricks.